-It’s been only 3 months now since I really started to crank things into high gear and focus on developing my niche website: iravs401central.com.
+It’s been only 3 months now since I really started to crank things into high gear and focus on developing my new niche website.
 For anyone who wants some background, you can read about my development in Part 1 and Part 2.
 My goal is to figure out what works and create a portfolio of money earning sites that will contribute to my passive income initiative.

 If you’ve been following along (and I appreciate the interest), here is an update on how things are going: